zackaira/Blockons/readme.txt

 &#9989; **Icon List** block
 Use better lists items to display on your website, a fully customizable list with your own icons simply makes your lists better to look at and is sure to be more attractive to the viewers eye.

+&#9989; **Accordion(s)** block
+Display content in a show/hide accordion style block...
+This is good for displaying lots of content in an expandable section or displaying Frequently Asked Questions (FAQ's) where your users can select the content they want to see.

 &#9989; **Marketing Button** block
 Basically an advanced button block.
 The marketing button lets you add a stand out CTA button with an icon, heading and text to addtract your users to click.